girino/wot-relay/README.md

 # WoT Relay

-WOT Relay is a Nostr relay that saves all the notes that people you follow, and people they follow are posting.
-It's built on the [Khatru](https://khatru.nostr.technology) framework.
+WoT Relay is a high-performance Nostr relay that saves all the notes from people you follow and their extended network (Web of Trust).
+Built on the [Khatru](https://khatru.nostr.technology) framework with production-ready features including health monitoring, structured logging, and anonymous access via Tor.

+## Features

+- **Web of Trust**: Automatically discovers and archives notes from your extended network
+- **Performance Optimized**: Multi-threaded processing, batch operations, and memory monitoring
+- **Production Ready**: Health checks, structured logging, metrics, and graceful shutdown
+- **Anonymous Access**: Built-in Tor proxy for privacy-preserving access
+- **Docker Support**: Complete containerization with production deployment
+- **Auto-healing**: Automatic container health monitoring and restart
+- **Configurable**: Extensive environment variable configuration

 # Available Relays